What can I expect with a research internship?

 You'll learn from professionals in academics or industry about the specific research you're interested in.
 You'll become more skilled in a particular type of lab environment while exploring if that's an area you'd like to pursue professionally.

-The Research Park at the University of Illinois at Urbana Champaign provides an environment where students can collaborate with faculty and technology-based businesses on research.
+The Research Park at the University of Illinois Urbana-Champaign provides an environment where students can collaborate with faculty and technology-based businesses on research.
 It is now home to 120+ companies and employs 2,100 people in high-technology careers.
 More than 800 student interns work in these companies while making real contributions to internal corporate Research & Development and product development programs.

 More than 1,500 researchers from more than 40 different University of Illinois departments as diverse as psychology, computer science, electrical and computer engineering, and biochemistry work within and across three research themes at the Beckman Institute.
 Beckman Institute research is focused around three research themes: